MarkSFrancis/server-admin-cli/README.md

 yarn start --help
 ```

-# Commands

-## `docs`

-Opens the [server-admin-docs](https://server-admin-docs.vercel.app/) in the browser

-## `tv names lint`

-Manages and structures media files in an opinionated way, for use with Plex

-This application is expected to be ran in an interactive terminal.
-It will ask the user questions to help resolve ambigious issues (such as being unable to determine the episode number for a file)

 ### Recommended Keys

 These resources are not required, and you can use as many or as few as you'd like.